 With the launch of Testcontainers Cloud to public beta, AtomicJar offers a full suite of integration testing products.
 AtomicJar streamlines integration testing for software projects, regardless of scope or complexity.

-Before making our investment, we conducted extensive diligence that included surveying hundreds of developers, talking to many of AtomicJar’s beta customers, and deeply understanding the product and its roadmap and were amazed by the size of the opportunity that will continue to grow as microservices continue to get adopted by companies of all sizes.
+Before making our investment, we conducted extensive diligence that included surveying hundreds of developers, talking to many of AtomicJar’s beta customers, and deeply understanding the product and its roadmap and were excited by the size of the opportunity that will continue to grow as microservices continue to get adopted by companies of all sizes.
 We are thrilled about AtomicJar’s potential to improve the productivity of the almost 90M software developers across a wide range of industries, geographies, and software development methodologies.
 We’re excited to partner with them as they help lead the “shift left” of best-in-class software testing and delivery.